kubevault/prometheus-exporter/docs/guides/monitoring/vault-server/builtin.md

 section_menu_id: monitor
 ---

-# Monitor Vault operator with builtin Prometheus
+# Monitor Vault server with builtin Prometheus

 The prometheus server is needed to configure so that it can discover endpoints of services.
 If a Prometheus server is already running in cluster and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.